mcbrineellis/garden.mcbrineellis.com/homelab/Unraid Backup.md

 	- Contabo
 	- Alphavps
 	- ...and a billion other similar providers on [LowEndBox](https://lowendbox.com/) / [LowEndTalk](https://lowendtalk.com/)
-- Endpoint Backup Services
+- **Endpoint Backup Services**
-	- These are often "unlimited" but come with hassles.
-Some people abuse them and throw up many TBs of data but it might be hard to restore and download it all... you're also probably stuck using the company's official backup client in order to use the service
+	- These are sometimes marketed as "unlimited" but might come with hassles.
+Some people abuse them and throw up many TBs of data but it might be hard to restore and download it all... you're also probably stuck using the company's official backup client in order to use the service or obtain your data.
 	- Crashplan
+		- Saw lots of Unraid users talking about how they use this.
+		- Crashplan is in the Unraid app store.
 	- Backblaze
 		- Some folks used [VirtioFS](https://www.reddit.com/r/unRAID/comments/1b50t9q/virtiofs_is_now_stable_under_windows/) to back up their data using the Backblaze official client presenting the Unraid shares to Windows as a regular disk.
 		- Seems like a bit of a grey area in terms of TOS compliance... but in online forums some of their staff [acknowledged this usage](https://www.reddit.com/r/backblaze/comments/11kuz88/comment/jbaiq07) and seemed to ["bless" it](https://www.reddit.com/r/backblaze/comments/11kuz88/comment/jbd0ufm).
 However it is still slightly sketchy in my view.
 Maybe I would set this up as a secondary offsite backup "just in case".
 ## Backup Software
 For actually backing up the config, Appdata Backup plugin in Unraid looks promising.
+Can back up VMs and Appdata to a folder, and then have my backup tool of choice back that folder up.

-- Duplicacy
+- **Duplicacy**
 	- Paid software but very good reviews, has a nice GUI interface and supports a bunch of different cloud storage as well as local drives.
 	- The CLI part is open source and totally free.
-- Kopia
+- **Kopia**
 	- Newer solution, people seem to like it, but maybe a bit unproven?
 	- https://kopia.io/docs/features/#verifying-backup-validity-and-consistency
 	- Need to do more research on this one.
 	- Has a GUI.
-- Duplicati
+- **Duplicati**
 	- Has a bad rap for being unreliable and the DB getting corrupted.
 Sounds pretty featureful though, so could be interesting to try out.
 	- Need to do more research on this one.
 	- Has a GUI
-- Restic
+- **Restic**
 	- This guy uses Restic together with Rclone with some scripts:
 		- https://github.com/DavidKrGH/BackupScripts
 		- https://forums.unraid.net/topic/140004-backup-scripts-combining-restic-and-rclone/
 	- Jim's Garage video on Docker backup with Restic:
 		- https://www.youtube.com/watch?v=WBBTC5WfGis
 	- No GUI
-- Borg / Borgmatic
+- **Borg / Borgmatic**
 	- Borg requires its own server on the remote host (Borgserver?)
 	- So this is a no-go unless I have a VPS or something on the remote end and not just some dumb storage or bucket
 		- Or can use a service like [BorgBase](https://www.borgbase.com/)
 	- Tutorial someone wrote for using Borg with RClone and some shell scripts
 		- https://www.reddit.com/r/unRAID/comments/e6l4x6/tutorial_borg_rclone_v2_the_best_method_to/
-- LuckyBackup
+- **LuckyBackup**
 	- GUI backup container using rsync on the backend
 	- https://unraid.net/blog/unraid-server-backups-with-luckybackup

-File syncing / cloud storage abstraction tools:
+Special mention (cloud storage abstraction and file syncing):
-- Rclone
+- **Rclone**
 	- Awesome tool that supports a ton of different cloud storage and abstracts that part away.
 Some people even use it alone to run their backups.
-- Syncthing
+- **Syncthing**
 	- File syncing tool, could use it to sync data to another Unraid server perhaps.
-# Installing Duplicacy
+## Duplicacy
 So I decided to give Duplicacy a go, since I saw so many people saying good things about it reading through the forums and on Reddit.

 I installed Duplicacy from the ["Selfhosters" Unraid Repo](https://github.com/selfhosters/Unraid-CA-templates), which uses the [saspus/duplicacy-web](https://hub.docker.com/r/saspus/duplicacy-web) docker image.

-## Docker Setup
+### Docker Image Config
 I adjusted the config:
 - Toggled "advanced view" in the top right corner
 - Updated the hostname under extra parameters